helderscrolls/angular-10-example/README.md

 # AngularLand

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This application was developed with Angular version 10.1.1 and Bootstrap 5.0.0-alpha1.
+It applies Angular Routing, Lazy loading, Server side rendering and Progressive Web App (PWA).

 ## Development server